KeithIMyers/chromiumos-docs/development_basics.md

 issue in its initial description.
 Text of the form `issue 123` will automatically be turned into a link.

+There is much more information about filing bugs and using labels in the [Chromium bug reporting guidelines].

 ## Mailing lists

 We use the [Chromium technical discussion groups] and